The future of e-Commerce and what you need to know about it

 In fact, there are more and more people moving between devices, from the web to mobile to apps, before eventually turning to paying customers.

-Measuring analytics across devices is still in its early stage, but it is becoming a more a significant field of interest for those in e-Commerce field.
+Measuring analytics across devices is still in its early stages, but it is becoming a more significant field of interest for those in the e-Commerce field.

-Once the tracking of usage across multiple devices become more advanced, the processes of testing, tweaking, and optimising the user experience still can be set further in motion.
+Once the tracking of usage across multiple devices becomes more advanced, the processes of testing, tweaking, and optimizing the user experience still can be set further in motion.

-Perhaps, one of the most exciting developments in e-Commerce is one we have already started to see in testing stages – “drone delivery”.
+Perhaps, one of the most exciting developments in e-commerce is one we have already started to see in the testing stages – “drone delivery”.

 With drones, companies could deliver packages much more efficiently and quickly, with delivery times of just 60 or even 30 minutes from order.

-Drones will be sent out from the distribution centres and travel directly to the delivery address provided, at significantly lower costs and logistically less hassling than conventional delivery methods.
+Drones will be sent out from the distribution centers and travel directly to the delivery address provided, at significantly lower costs and logistically less hassling than conventional delivery methods.

 There will be 2 main types of drone delivery companies to explore: